irisnet/blockchain-rpc/README.md

 # blockchain-rpc
-Common gRPC interface for all blockchains
+Common Thrift RPC interface for all blockchains